 Current details can be found at the following link.
-Note that lectures start on Wednesday 22 July at 4pm and will be in our Room 241.
-The link takes you to the equivalent paper at Victoria University as the course is being offerred at several universities using the new Zoom technology.
+Note that lectures start on Wednesday 20 July (4:10 to 6pm).
+The link takes you to the equivalent paper at the University of Auckland as the course is being offerred at several universities using Zoom.

 STAT442 Big Data 20 points First Semester

-This is a new paper that provides an overview of the ideas and methods that are useful when analysing massive datasets.
+This paper provides an overview of the ideas and methods that are useful when analysing massive datasets.
 Beginning with regression, this paper introduces penalized methods for regression and then neural networks.
 Support vector machines are added as a final topic.

 A 40-point project in an agreed topic, supervised by one or more staff.

 The Special Topics paper covers advanced material not included in the normal offerings.

 STAT499 Special Topic - Clinical Trials 20 points